Kühlstein

 In March 1900, the factory was hit by fire.
 Several vehicles destined for the Paris World's exhibition were severely damaged.
 A motor car, which was housed in another wing, suffered no damage.
 Some luxury cars and postal vehicles could not be saved for the Paris exhibition after the fire.
 The fire damage was estimated at 50,000 marks.

 Electric vehicles continued to fade into the background and around 1900 Joseph Vollmer, Jenny Kühlstein (Ernst Kühlstein's daughter) and Erna von Rahmdohr filed patents for gasoline and alcohol engines.

 In October 1900, Jenny Kühlstein married Lieutenant Wilhelm von Rahmdohr of the 2nd Pomeranian Regiment.

 At the end of 1901 / beginning of 1902, the world's first sulphuric acid transport truck with a petrol engine was built for the chemical company Dr. E. ter Meer & Cie.
 The vehicle had a 17 hp two-cylinder engine and had a permissible gross weight of 7 t.
 The top speed was 13 km/h.
 The tank had a capacity of 3300 liters.
 The tonneau vehicle from 1902 was designed for up to 6 people and weighed 900 kg.
 It had a track width of 1280 mm at the front and 1320 mm at the rear.
 The wheelbase was 2650 mm.
 The tyres had a size of 870 x 90 at the front and rear.
 The two-cylinder engine produced 12 hp at 900 rpm.
-Thus, the possible speeds of the four-speed gearbox were: 1st gear 12km/h, 2nd gear 24 km/h, 3rd gear 36 km/h and 4th gear 48 km/h.
+Thus, the possible speeds of the four-speed gearbox were: 1st gear 12 km/h, 2nd gear 24 km/h, 3rd gear 36 km/h and 4th gear 48 km/h.
 With brief turning up to 1200 revolutions per minute, the vehicle could reach 60 km/h.
 The water cooling system had a capacity of 12 liters.
 The tank capacity was 50 liters, enough for 300 km.

 In 1906, the former technical director Leuschner bought the company.
 He combined them with his current company L. Rühe to form a joint enterprise.
 Some were vehicles of in-house design, others were Jeantaud cabs built under licence.
 The firm also built tractor units to replace horses for use with horse-drawn carriages.
 Later models were also known as Kühlstein-Vollmer.
 Production of these vehicles was absorbed by the Neue Automobil Gesellschaft (NAG) in 1902.
 Kühlstein continued manufacturing coachworks, e.g. for Horch cars.